Ask Experts Questions for FREE Help!

 labman

-Mar 8, 2005, 04:10 PM
+Mar 8, 2005, 05:10 PM

 My wiring FAQ, Usually there is a 24 volt AC transformer in the furnace with the secondary winding connected to a red wire running to the thermostat and a blue wire to the gas valve, A/C relay, and fan relay.
 From the thermostat there will be white wire to the gas valve, yellow to the A/C, and green to the fan.
 The thermostat is wired to switch the power from the red to the white, yellow, and green as needed with the blue completing the circuit.
 It may be wired to have the control wires return to the furnace and its controls and then a second wire goes to the A/C unit.
 Internal wiring may replace the green wire if the thermostat does not give you the option of fan only or continuous fan.

 If the thermostat is powered, it will need both the usually hot red wire and the usually blue common wire.
 There may already be a blue wire in the cable to the thermostat.
 Just connect it at both ends.
-Often the the only blue wire used outside the furnace is out to the AC relay.
+Often the only blue wire used outside the furnace is out to the AC relay.
 My original furnace, installed in 1970, was wired up that way.

 dallison

-Mar 8, 2005, 04:35 PM
+Mar 8, 2005, 05:35 PM

 Labman

-thx so much for the reply-
+Thanks so much for the reply-

 Looks like my red and white go to the thermostat and then I have

-a blue that goes from the transformer to the gas valve
+A blue that goes from the transformer to the gas valve

-and branches to the fan switch-
+And branches to the fan switch-

 It's single stage heat only so I don't have the AC wiring